baransnd/KIT-Lecture_Translator_Testing/README.md

 - User can create a recording and final (black) transcription does not appear if the recorded language is not selected.

 TODO List - Priority
-- TODO: Check for text in the translation boxes !
+- TODO: Check for text in the translation boxes ! -> not possible without fixing the sidebar issue
-- TODO: check if the audio is there in the recording
+- TODO: check if the audio is there in the recording -> not possible with playwright only

 TODO List - General
 - TODO: User can navigate to settings, the subfolders and back.
-- TODO: Transcription tests for mixed language audio
+- TODO: Transcription tests for mixed language audio -> make the test longer for the english-german audio input.
 - TODO: Tests for other presentation modes: Mixed and Resending
-- TODO: check the tranlation languages (selected output language is actually outputed)
+- TODO: check the tranlation languages (selected output language is actually outputed) -> complicated test that would take lots of hours
 - TODO: bugs/test('should delete a recording with the dropdown menu delete button')  should be made robust by creating a recording first.